adwasser/slomo_old/doc/source/user/running.rst

    optional arguments:
    -h, --help         show this help message and exit --mock             If selected, sample from mock data instead of stored data.
    --threads THREADS  Number of threads to use.

+run
+---

+This is a shortcut to both call ``init`` and start sampling from a specified `config` file.

 .. code-block:: none